radiusmethod/socketzero-marketplace-offering/README_AWS_CONSOLE.md

 Customers receive full access to SocketZero after subscribing to the AMI and up to **5 free connections**.
 Additional connections may require separate licensing arrangements.

 ### Internet Connection Requirement
 This product requires an internet connection to deploy properly.
-The following packages are downloaded during deployment:

-**For Test Web Server (Ubuntu):**
-- System updates via `apt update`
-- Nginx web server via `apt install nginx`

-**For SocketZero Receiver:**
-- SocketZero service updates and configuration files
-- SSL/TLS certificates for secure communication

-**For Infrastructure:**
-- AWS service communications (Route53, ACM, Load Balancer health checks)
-- DNS resolution and certificate validation
+Terraform will download and install nginx for the test web server during deployment.

 > ⚠️ **Important**: Ensure your deployment environment has outbound internet access for package downloads and AWS service communications.